duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 			- Although relatives visit each other often, families are independent from each other.
 			- The elderly prefer to stay in their own homes and remain independent as long as possible, rather than live with their married children.
 				- Just over half of all homes are owner occupied, the lowest level in the United Kingdom.
+	- ## Food and drinks
+		- Traditionally, the Scots have favoured wholesome meals such as stews, eaten with vegetables such as neeps (turnips) and tatties (potatoes).
+The national dish is haggis, which is made from ground sheep entrails, mixed with oats and spices, and tied in a sheep's stomach and cooked.
+Younger Scots typically eat less of this traditional fare.
+The national drink is whiskey (spelled "whisky" in Scotland), the production of which contributes significantly to the economy.
+There are more than 100 malt whisky distilleries in the Highlands and it is not surprising that the word 'Scotch is used to mean whisky throughout the world.
+		- Recreation
+		- DARTMOON WHISKEY DIST
+		- The most popular organized sport is soccer, followed by rugby, but a wide range of sports are enjoyed.
+Many people play golf, which was devised in Scotland in the 14th or 15th century, and the country has many excellent courses.
+Scotland is also famous for its fishing.
+		- Winter sports include curling (in which two teams of four players slide granite "stones" over ice to reach a target) and skiing.
+Scotland is the only part of the United Kingdom where it is possible to ski, although the snow conditions are not that reliable.
+		- Highland Games are held in many parts of the Scottish Highlands during the summer.
+They are a traditional kind of track and field meeting where the events include tossing the caber (a roughly trimmed tree trunk) and throwing the hammer (a heavy metal ball attached to a chain).
+Participants often wear traditional dress, and musicians play traditional bagpipe music.
+		  Watching television and going to the cinema are also favorite leisure activities.
+Pubs- public houses that serve alcoholic beverages and sometimes food are probably the most popular venues outside the home for socializing.